graphenessl/tmux-guide/README.md

 ![tmux cheatsheet guide](https://raw.githubusercontent.com/graphenessl/tmux-guide/master/terminal.png "tmux cheatsheet guide")

 # Description:
 **tmux** is a terminal multiplexer which is able to preserve terminal sessions.
-It is also able to split your terminal window horizontally or programatically.
+It is also able to split your terminal window horizontally or vertically.
+It is very useful when you have a lot of customizations or processes running in a terminal session, however you need to logout.
+The sessions can be saved, and then restored.

 # Configuration:
 Make sure to create a configuration in your local folder (you can leave it blank for now, but later you can add your settings there):